thursdaybw/FrameSmith/docs/Evolution.md

 - Implementation deliberately lives in script.js as a safe, temporary integration layer.
 - Prepares system for future structured layout engines for images, titles, and overlays.

+---

+## 2025-03-05 — Unified Animation Model and Elimination of Parallel Registries

+- Identified a conceptual smell: animationRegistry was implicitly caption-specific, conflicting with upcoming overlay and video-track animations.
+- Clarified that Framesmith uses a *single conceptual animation namespace* (e.g., "pulse" means the same animation concept everywhere).
+- Established that animations apply polymorphically to RenderPlan node types, with different execution paths for words, image overlays, and video clips.
+- Prevented the creation of parallel animation registries (caption vs overlay) which would cause architectural drift.
+- Confirmed the long-term model: animations operate at the RenderPlan node level, with node-type dispatch determining practical behavior.
+- Phase A note: caption animations remain in the caption pipeline temporarily, while overlay animations are handled inside RenderPlanRenderer until the unified animation dispatcher is introduced.

+---

+## **2025-03-05 — ExportEngine Consolidation + MP4 Muxer Decision**

+* Chose **full MP4 export with audio** as a non-negotiable MVP requirement.
+* Documented that WebCodecs cannot mux audio and video into MP4 on its own.
+* Adopted **MP4Box.js** as the official muxing layer for Framesmith.
+* Introduced a Phase A `ExportEngine` that temporarily handles:

+  * video encoding,
+  * audio encoding,
+  * muxing.
+* This consolidation is explicitly temporary and will be split into:

+  * `VideoEncoderEngine`,
+  * `AudioEncoderEngine`,
+  * `MuxerEngine`,
+  * `ExportOrchestrator`,
+    in Phase B as multi-track rendering is introduced.
+* Ensures clean evolution toward a professional-grade compositor without locking the MVP into a premature or brittle export architecture.

+---

+## 2025-03-05 — Added RenderPlanRenderer and Temporary Overlay Animation

+- Introduced `RenderPlanRenderer` as the top-level compositor responsible for:
+  - drawing the video frame,
+  - drawing overlay nodes,
+  - delegating caption rendering.
+- Removed all overlay drawing from `captionRenderer` and `script.js` to respect caption vs overlay boundaries.
+- Moved temporary overlay pulse animation into `RenderPlanRenderer` as a deliberate Phase A concession.
+- Animation in `RenderPlanRenderer` will be relocated to a unified animation dispatcher in Phase B.
+- This completes the core rendering seam required for WP4Box-based MP4 export.